 Brexit may a have a number of implications for your construction business.
 And though uncertainty remains around the final shape of Brexit, there are a number of steps businesses can be taking to ensure they minimise any disruption to their operations.

-A vast range of certification and licencing for the construction products market has to date been done by authorities and bodies in the UK.
-If the UK leaves the EU without a deal, the UK bodies may no longer have the authority to issue certificates or licences within the EU.
+UK bodies perform certification services for a large range of construction products placed on the EU market.
+If the UK leaves the EU without a deal, these UK bodies will no longer have the authority to issue certificates proving a product’s compliance with EU standards.

 To avoid disruption and delays, you will need to take steps to ensure that your processes for certifying compliance with EU quality requirements and standards can continue post-Brexit.

 The National Standards Authority of Ireland has prepared a useful construction factsheet that you can consult for further information.